idslme/IDSL.MXP/README.md

 	msobject <- IDSL.MXP::peak2list(path, msfile)

 msobject is a list with two objects - 1) scanTable, a data.frame of different scan properties, and 2) spectraList, a list of m/z and intensity values for each scan

+##
+Visit https://ipa.idsl.me/mxp for the detailed documentation and tutorial.